Rolex and Culture

 Rolex and the arts

 Over the years, Rolex has extended the same support to other deserving artists in distinct domains.
-In the lyric arts, Spanish tenor Plácido Domingo, a renowned performing artist who has been associated with Rolex for over 30 years, American soprano Renée Fleming, Italian mezzo-soprano Cecilia Bartoli and tenors Jonas Kaufmann from Germany and Rolando Villazón from Mexico are all brand Testimonees.
+In the lyric arts, renowned Spanish tenor Plácido Domingo has been associated with Rolex for over 30 years.
+Italian mezzo-soprano Cecilia Bartoli, tenor Jonas Kaufmann from Germany and bass-baritone Byrn Terfel from the United Kingdom are all brand Testimonees.

-Young, talented pianist Yuja Wang and Grammy Award winning cellist and virtuoso Yo-Yo Ma are among Rolex’s array of phenomenal classical musicians, in addition to conductors Lorin Maazel from the United States and Gustavo Dudamel from Venezuela, Music Director of the Los Angeles Philharmonic, a Rolex sponsored orchestra recognized internationally as one of the best.
-Also in classical music, Rolex sponsors the Salzburg and Whitsun Festivals, in addition to presenting the Verbier Festival in Switzerland.
+Young, talented pianist Yuja Wang is among Rolex’s array of phenomenal classical musicians, in addition to conductor Gustavo Dudamel from Venezuela, the Music Director of the Los Angeles Philharmonic, a Rolex-sponsored orchestra recognized internationally as one of the best.

 In a more contemporary vein, Rolex is associated with popular artists such as Canadian jazz singers Diana Krall and Michael Bublé, both Grammy award winners, Indian sitarist and composer Anoushka Shankar, and French prima ballerina Sylvie Guillem.

-True to Mr. Wilsdorf’s founding vision, Rolex remains increasingly active in the arts, offering significant support in recognition of the exceptional individuals and institutions that share the brand’s passion for perfection and excellence.
+True to Hans Wilsdorf’s founding spirit, Rolex remains increasingly active in the arts, offering significant support in recognition of the exceptional individuals and institutions that share the brand’s passion for perfection and excellence.
 This support will help perpetuate an artistic heritage and make a unique and lasting contribution to culture around the world.